 AirPods Pro 2 vs. AirPods Pro: Pricing

-The new AirPods Pro (2nd generation) is available at $250, but you can pre-order it now.
+The new AirPods Pro (2nd generation) is available at $250.
 Thankfully, the pricing remains the same as the debut price of the previous generation AirPods Pro.

 However, the AirPods Pro has been discontinued on the Apple website but is still available from third-party sellers for around $200 (or less in some sales).